Cyber-Duck/Front-end-build-system/README.md

 ## Extending the build system
 This build system uses basic Gulp and NPM packages.
 To add more tasks and packages just install them using NPM and add them to the Gulpfile using require.
 If you need anything to be permanently added to the build system, create a pull request or let us know.

-## Experimental
+## Cache busting
 We've added a cache busting feature to the build system which injects the current time as part of the filename, to make use of this please make sure you adapt the inject tasks to match your filesas the task expects to find a filename as shown below:

-	style.20170503121812.css
+	style.20190422121812.css

 So it can replace it contantly every time the file gets compiled.

-To make the browser pull the correct files, you also need to add this to the `.htaccess` file:
+To make the browser pull the correct files, you also need to add the following rules to the `.htaccess` file of your project, making sure it matches the actual location of the compiled/minified files:

     RewriteRule ^assets\/css\/style.([0-9]+).css$ /assets/css/style.css [L]
     RewriteRule ^assets\/(js|js\/min)\/scripts.([0-9]+).(js|min.js)$ /assets/$1/scripts.$3 [L]